 College is a time for learning, maturing, and developing or deepening a worldview.
 It is a time to clarify commitments and focus energies, to discover new worlds and possibilities.
 For many it is a time of discerning a life trajectory, getting a sense of direction and beginning to gather experiences and skills that will assist in moving forward.
 The staff of the CIL understands that this process of life discernment happens throughout and beyond college and assists both current students and alumni.
 Programs and resources that can be helpful in this process of self-discovery include:

 Earlham has had a longstanding commitment to volunteer service.
 Students are involved locally, nationally and internationally with direct service, humanitarian assistance and campaigns for social justice.
 Equipping and encouraging students to engage in such activities is one of the ways the college strives to achieve its mission “to educate morally sensitive leaders for future generations.”

-The Office of Civic Engagement assists students to find and learn from opportunities to serve in the community.
+Community Engagement assists students to find and learn from opportunities to serve in the community.
 In addition to helping students locate service sites, the office also offers opportunities to develop useful skills, reflect on their service experiences, participate in leadership development activities and consider how service experiences might inform choices of majors and career paths.

-The Office of Civic Engagement also provides a free shuttle every weekday afternoon to transport students to local nonprofits, schools and internship sites in Richmond and Eastern Wayne County.
+Community Engagement also provides a free shuttle every weekday afternoon to transport students to local nonprofits, schools and internship sites in Richmond and Eastern Wayne County.

 The Bonner Scholars Program is a four-year developmental leadership program rooted in community service.
 Supported by the Bonner Foundation in Princeton, New Jersey, the Bonner Scholarship provides tuition and summer support for 15 Earlham students from each class year who demonstrate a commitment to community service.
 These students, in turn, provide leadership to local nonprofits.